 I first planted New Zealand spinach in one of my raised beds and I’ve never had to replant it since.
 Little seedlings dependably reappear in my garden every year.
 I didn’t know much about this healthy leafy green until a friend offered me a few extra seedlings she had growing in her garden.
 Always keen to try something new, I eagerly planted them in the garden.

 Besides salad greens, I love growing a selection of tougher greens I can cook with in my raised beds, from kale and Swiss chard to pak choy—and New Zealand spinach.
-Read on for tips on growing this yummy spinach that’s not really a spinach from seed.
+Read on for tips on growing this yummy spinach that’s not really a spinach (I’ll explain below) from seed.

 So what is New Zealand spinach?

 New Zealand spinach is considered to be an heirloom vegetable.
 Apparently Captain Cook and his crew ate it to prevent scurvy in the 1700s.
 The plant grows along both the shorelines of Australia and further inland in woodland settings.
 Because of these voyages, it was the first Australian vegetable to be cultivated in England—botanist Sir Joseph Banks brought seeds back with him.
-And many will argue it’s actually better than spinach!
+Some will argue it’s actually better than spinach.

 Sowing New Zealand spinach from seed indoors

 If you’d like to give seeds a head start indoors under your grow light system, plant them about three to four weeks before the last frost date.
 New Zealand spinach seeds remind me a bit of beet seeds in their size and shape.
 Soaking them before planting for 24 hours in water that’s at room temperature will help with germination.

 Sow seeds in a seed starting mix about a half an inch (about 1 cm) deep.
 Keep the soil moist (I use a mister to avoid disturbing the soil) until the seeds have germinated and seedlings start to grow.
 (Plants take about 55 to 60 days to mature.)